Revise Names of Type 1 & 2 Diabetes to Reflect the Nature of Each Disease

 1. To end the widespread misconceptions regarding Type 1 & Type 2 Diabetes

-Type 1 and Type 2 Diabetes are both serious diseases; however, they are very different in their risk factors, their nature and onset, and their treatment and management intensity.
+Type 1 and Type 2 Diabetes are both serious diseases; however, they are very different in their risk factors, their onset, and their treatment and management intensity.
 Type 1 Diabetes is a chronic, autoimmune disease in which the body's immune system destroys the insulin producing cells in the pancreas.
 Type 1 is never caused by diet or lifestyle, the onset is rapid and it cannot be prevented or cured.
 All children and adults with Type 1 require insulin 24 hours a day, by means of multiple daily injections or infusion through a pump, to stay alive.
 Their blood sugar is impacted by everything in their daily lives, such as exercise, mental activity, stress, excitement, and food.
 There are nearly 3 million children and adults currently battling Type 1 Diabetes.
 Type 2 Diabetes is a metabolic disorder in which the pancreas is still capable of producing insulin; however, the cells of the body have become insulin resistant.
 It accounts for more than 90% of those currently living with diabetes.
-Type 2 is most often caused by a combination of lifestyle and genetic factors, but not always as the media suggests.
-Some factors, such as diet and activity level, are within a person's control; but others, such as aging, biochemical responses and genetics, are not.
+While it is not always the case, Type 2 is most often caused by a combination of lifestyle and genetic factors.
 Type 2 Diabetes is initially managed through modification of diet and exercise; however, oral medication and insulin may become necessary as the disease progresses.
 The onset of Type 2 is gradual and in many cases, early intervention can delay onset, alleviate symptoms, or even prevent it's development altogether.

-It is time for new names, an end to misconceptions, uniquely focused advocacy, goal directed fundraising, and a harmonious and supportive relationship among those living with any type of Diabetes.
+It is time for new names, an end to misconceptions, uniquely focused advocacy and goal directed fundraising.
 We are not requesting a significant disease reclassification.
 We are simply requesting new names that properly reflect the nature of onset for Type 1 & Type 2- something not accomplished with numbers.
-THE MEDICAL COMMUNITY SHOULD DETERMINE APPROPRIATE NAMES, AS THEY ARE MOST QUALIFIED ; but just as an EXAMPLE, the nature of onset for Type 1 would be reflected in a name such as Beta Cell Autoimmunity Diabetes (BCA) and the nature of onset of Type 2 in a name such as Insulin Resistance Onset Diabetes (IRD).
+The medical community should determine appropriate names, but as an example, the nature of onset for Type 1 would be reflected in a name such as Autoimmune Diabetes and the nature of onset of Type 2 in a name such as Insulin Resistance Onset Diabetes (IRD).
 A name change is not a monumental task.
 It has been done before.
 The time has come to do it again.
-The time has come to do it in a way that respects the opinions of those individuals living with these two similar, yet very different diseases.